raresc4/21ianuarie2024/README.md

 Compile the C program using a C compiler such as GCC: gcc monochrome.c -o monochrome

-Run the program by providing the path to the input BMP file as a command-line argument:
+Run the program by providing the path to the input BMP file and to the output file as a command-line argument:
-./monochrome input_image.bmp
+./monochrome input_image.bmp output_image.bmp

 The program will generate a new BMP file named output_image.bmp in the same directory, containing the black and white version of the input image.